PScherling/Server-Core-Configuration-Toolkit/README.md

 ### B) Manual (Local) – `manual_Install-PSC_Sconfig.ps1`
 Installs from local `.\Data` without any server dependency.
-Upload the zip file from 'Manual Installation' somewhere to your system, where you want to install it like to "D:\TEMP" and extract it.
+Upload the contents of 'Data' and the 'manual' installation script file from 'Source Files' somewhere to your system, where you want to install it like to "D:\TEMP".

 Run (as Admin):
 ```powershell